greeeg/redefined.cloud/content/terms/webhook/index.en.md

 A webhook is made of two things:

 - An HTTP endpoint: the address to which the update or request should be sent
-- Data: Information about the update, which can be GET parameters or a POST body request
+- A payload: Information about the update, which can be GET parameters or a POST body request

 Applications like [Twilio](https://www.twilio.com/) or [IFTT](https://ifttt.com/) are primarily based on webhooks to work.